quixio/quix-samples/python/transformations/hugging_face_model/README.md

 # Hugging Face model

-[This project](https://github.com/quixio/quix-samples/tree/main/python/transformations/hugging_face_model) generates a prediction with a [Hugging Face](https://huggingface.co/) model:
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/transformations/hugging_face_model) generates a prediction with a [Hugging Face](https://huggingface.co/) model:
 - It listens to the input topic for input data to predict on.
 - It generates a prediction using the selected Hugging Face model.
 - It outputs the class and score of the prediction to the selected output topic.